c-cameron/spatial-model-lda/README.md

 # spatial-model-lda
 Code from my master thesis for an LDA classifier using spatial models of the EEG covariance matrix as a shrinkage target.
 The classifier conforms to sklearn and can be used as a replacement for other LDA classifiers.
 This implementation is intended for research use investigating hypothetical settings relating covariance estimation with the possibility to assess the conditioning and the accuracy of the estimated covariance matrices.

-Included are also a simple example script and functions for benchmarking using [MOABB](https://github.com/NeuroTechX/moabb) with a custom P300 paradigm and evaluation procedure geared towards our use case.
+Included are also a simple example script and functions for benchmarking using [MOABB](https://github.com/NeuroTechX/moabb) with a custom P300 paradigm and Run-based evaluation procedure geared towards our use case in a BCI context.

 TODO: Include scripts to fully reproduce the benchmarks in my thesis.